 Which iPad is best for you?
-The choices are confusing: there are five models, listed below, and each is available with or without cellular (also known as 3G or 4G), which costs extra.
+The choices are confusing: there are five models, listed below, and each is available with or without cellular (including 5G on certain models), which costs extra.
 That's before we get into storage capacity, colours and second-hand alternatives.

 In this in-depth guide we explore all the factors that should influence your iPad buying decision, and also reveal whether an updated version of each device is likely to be launched soon.

 If you're thinking of buying an iPad for college or university you might also like to read our Best iPad for students guide.

 |Model (launch date)||Key features + specs||Storage + cellular options||Price + buy link|

 • Huge 12.9in screen

 • Small 7.9in screen

 Many buyers simply want the best iPad they can get for their money, but that all depends on budget.

 The good news is that there is a wide range of iPad prices, from £329/$329 for the 10.2in iPad all the way up to £2,149/$2,399 for the top-end 12.9in Pro.

 Back in the day our perennial advice was to steer clear of the very cheapest model in the range.
 But that's not true any more: the 10.2in iPad launched in September 2020 is a much more impressive package than its cut-price predecessors.
 The device's low price, combined with some great tech, makes this budget iPad an attractive option.